gabafo1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # Add Execute and Read Permissions to File

 This repository contains a simple script that demonstrates how to add execute permission to the owner and group owner, and read permission to other users, for a file named `hello`.

+# Adding Execution Permissions to "hello" File

+This simple script allows you to add execution permissions to the owner, group owner, and other users for a file named "hello" in the current working directory.